Virginia · Off-grid & homestead potential

 Martinsville City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH), Environmental Health / Onsite Sewage program.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Martinsville City costs about $117k, based on the latest county data.
+Land in Martinsville City runs about $3,027 per acre, based on the latest county data.

 Martinsville City gets about 46.8" of rain a year, with severe drought in roughly 0.8% of years.